octetsplicer/LAZYPARIAH/README.md

 * Rust (Optional: Only required for `rust_binary` payloads.)

 ## Installation
-LAZYPARIAH can be installed on most Linux systems using the RubyGems installer as follows:
+LAZYPARIAH can be installed on most GNU/Linux and BSD systems using the RubyGems installer as follows:
 ```
 gem install lazypariah
 ```